 How we take London weighting into account

-London weighting is calculated as 12 per cent for inner London and 8 per cent for outer London of the Mainstream QR funds for each UOA.
+London weighting is calculated as 12 per cent for inner London and 8 per cent for outer London of the mainstream QR funds for each unit of assessment (UOA).